 - Excessive thirst

 Bladder stones may block the flow of urine, which is a serious condition that requires immediate medical attention.
 If your dog has a swollen or painful abdomen and is unable to pass urine at all, get to an emergency veterinarian.

 It’s important to know that these symptoms can be signs of a larger problem, including injury, malignant or benign tumors, prostate disease, and more.
-This is why it is important to see your veterinarian to rule out these causes.
+This is why it is important to see your vet and rule out these causes.

 Causes Of Bladder Infections In Dogs

 Bladder infections are often caused by bacteria, usually E. coli or Staph, that can be transferred through fecal matter from the anus or other bacteria from the genitals.
 Diarrhea can make a bladder infection even more likely, and excessive licking can transfer germs to the urethra and, subsequently, the bladder.

 One of the reasons male dogs get bladder infections less frequently is because the anus is farther from the urethra where bacteria can migrate to the bladder.
 If your dog tends to get messy during defecation, they are more likely to contract a bladder infection, which is why you should make sure your dog stays reasonably clean.

 Diabetes increases the risk of bladder infections, as well as certain medications that suppress the body’s immune system like corticosteroids.
 Some antibiotics may also increase the risk of infection.